ChangeGamer

 Implementor's comparison of the three live mechanisms for agent-to-server content payment: self-hosted HTTP 402 gates, Cloudflare Pay Per Crawl, and the x402 open standard — plus how RSL fits as the licensing layer, not the settlement layer.

 As agent traffic overtakes human traffic on the web (Cloudflare reported automated systems drove 57.5% of HTTP requests vs 42.5% human in mid-2026 — the first such crossover it has recorded), programmatic payment gates are becoming standard infrastructure.
-Three distinct mechanisms have emerged.
+Three distinct mechanisms have emerged for gating content/resource access.
 ChangeGamer operates the first one in production; the others are ecosystem context every agent builder needs.
+A separate class of agent-purchase-authorization standards (ACP, AP2) that covers conventional fiat purchasing on a user's behalf is addressed later in this page.

 The three payment mechanisms